yzernik/guides/ubuntu/thundroid_full.md

 ## Introduction

 Bitcoin is a native digital currency for the internet age.
-It can be thought of as just another international currency, but without a native country, so it defies borders, trade policies, local laws and arbitrary inflation.
+It can be thought of as just another international currency, but without a native country, so it defies borders, trade policies and arbitrary inflation.
 In the 2008 [whitepaper](https://bitcoin.org/bitcoin.pdf) by the pseudonymous Satoshi Nakamoto it is described as:

 > A purely peer-to-peer version of electronic cash [which] would allow online payments to be sent directly from one party to another without going through a financial institution.

 Being peer-too-peer means that Bitcoin does not rely on a middleman (eg. a bank) and can be transfered as a bearer asset, like physical cash, without asking anyone for permission.
-With the added benefit that it does not need to be stored physically, as it is secured by a cryptographic key, and can be transferred within minutes to anywhere in the world.
+With the added benefit that it does not need to be stored physically, as it is secured by a cryptographic key, and can be transferred within minutes to anyone anywhere in the world.
 One key component of this free open-source financial system is the blockchain, the ledger that keeps track of who owns how many bitcoin and that is stored as an identical copy by all users that decide to run a full Bitcoin node.
 (Learn more on [bitcoin.org](https://bitcoin.org))

-Bitcoi is a economic experiment of epic scope, and it's success is by no means certain.
-In any case, *Bitcoin as a new technology* is an incredibly interesting endeavor, especially because of its interdisciplinary nature and the very low barrier to entry. *Bitcoin as sound money*, being scarce and non-inflationary, challenging money as one of the last true monopolies of nation states, could have a major impact on economic principles and society as a whole.
+Bitcoin is a economic experiment of epic scope, and its success is by no means certain.
+In any case, *Bitcoin as a new technology* is an incredibly interesting endeavor, especially because of its interdisciplinary nature and the very low barriers to entry. *Bitcoin as sound money*, being scarce and non-inflationary, challenging money as one of the last true monopolies of nation states, could have a major impact on economic principles and society as a whole.

 At the moment, Bitcoin is more a *store of value* and not really suited for small everyday transactions.
-Truly **decentralized blockchains are a scarce resource** and cannot scale to accommodate all global transactions.
+Truly decentralized blockchains are a scarce resource and cannot scale to accommodate all global transactions.
 If you think about it, it cannot be good practice to store every coffee purchase redundantly all over the world for all eternety.
-These limitations are a great motivator to build better technology to scale exponentially, as opposed to just making everything bigger for linear scaling.
+That would be like forcing everyone to download everyone elses emails as well.
+These limitations are a great motivator to build better technology on top of the Bitcoin blockchain to scale exponentially, as opposed to just making everything bigger for linear scaling.

 This is where the **Lightning Network** comes in.
 As one of several new blockchain “extensions”, its promise is to accommodate nearly unlimited transactions, with instant confirmation, minimal fees and increased privacy.
 It sounds almost too good to be true, but this technology is well researched, committed to the cypherpunk open-source ethos and leverages the solid underpinnings of Bitcoin.
 (Learn more: [bit.ly/2vWO8Yf](https://bit.ly/2vWO8Yf))

-To preserve the decentralized nature of this monetary system, I think **it is important that everybody can run their own trustless Bitcoin node**, preferably on cheap hardware like Odroid.
+To preserve the decentralized nature of this monetary system, it is important that everybody has at least the possibility to run their own trustless Bitcoin node, preferably on cheap hardware like Odroid.

 ---

 ⚠️ *Please be aware that while Bitcoin has been battle-tested for almost a decade, the Lightning Network is still in beta and under heavy development.
-This guide allows you to set up your Bitcoin node, the Lightning part is optional.
-Read the "financial best practices part" before commiting real bitcoin to your node.*
+This guide also allows you to set up your Bitcoin node while just igrnoring the Lightning part.
+Read the "financial best practices" part before commiting real bitcoin to your node.*

 ---

 ### Purpose

+This guide allows you to be your own bank.
 The aim is to set up a Bitcoin and Lightning node that

 * is as fully validating Bitcoin Full Node and does not require any trust in a 3rd party,
 * is reliably running 24/7,
 * is part of and supports the decentralization of the Lightning network by routing payments and
 * can be used to send and receive personal payments using the command line interface.

 This server is set up without graphical user interface and is used  remotely using the Secure Shell (SSH) command line.
-This  server can also function as a personal Bitcoin backend for the desktop Electrum wallet.
+It can also function as a personal Bitcoin backend for the desktop Electrum wallet.

 ### Target audience